Open Access Publishing

-- There is a one-time publishing fee of $95.00 payable directly to ProQuest at the time of submission to the ETD Administrator Website.
+- There is a one-time publishing fee of $95.00 payable, by the student, directly to ProQuest at the time of submission to the ETD Administrator Website.

-NOTE: Your thesis or dissertation will automatically be published OPEN ACCESS in GW ScholarSpace, GW's Institutional Repository, pending any embargo period requested.
+NOTE: GW theses or dissertations will automatically be published OPEN ACCESS in GW ScholarSpace, GW's Institutional Repository, pending any embargo period requested.

 Publication Release Options: (choose one)